 I came across two articles this week expressing the idea that architecture and human behavior were inextricably linked.
-“I shape the lives of others through my work,” wrote Bob Borson, of Malone Maxwell Borson Architects in Architizer, explaining why he became an architect.
+“I shape the lives of others through my work,” wrote Bob Borson, of Malone Maxwell Borson Architects, on Architizer, explaining why he became an architect.
 “Most architects think that the work they create can make a difference in people’s lives.
 I know I believe it.”

-In an Architectural Record excerpt from her new book, Welcome to Your World: How the Built Environment Shapes our Lives, the estimable architecture critic and historian Sarah Williams Goldhagen stated, “a design can be deliberately composed to nudge people to choose one action over another.”
+In an Architectural Record excerpt from her new book, Welcome to Your World: How the Built Environment Shapes Our Lives, the estimable architecture critic and historian Sarah Williams Goldhagen states, “a design can be deliberately composed to nudge people to choose one action over another.”
 She was referring to developments in neuroscience and neuropsychology, and the emerging field of embodied cognition.

 Echoing a similar ideal nearly 75 years ago, Winston Churchill said, “We shape our buildings; afterwards our buildings shape us.”
 Indeed, the belief that physical environments determine behavior has a long history, going back thousands of years.

 As an architect, I commend Borson, Goldhagen, and Churchill on their thinking, and can only wish it were true.
 Evidence supporting their conclusion is scant.
 A 2015 Skidmore, Owings & Merrill research report noted, “Although valued by the design community, Post Occupancy Evaluation is currently rare,” meaning the profession doesn’t actually have enough data to know if and to what extent buildings shape behavior.